y4zdev/cyro/docs/database.md

 ### Error Handling

 Cyro's database system provides automatic error handling.
-When `stopOnError` is set to `false`, operations that fail (e.g., inserting into a non-existent table) will result in an error being thrown, but the application will continue running unless explicitly handled.
+When `ignoreErrors` is set to `true`, operations that fail (e.g., inserting into a non-existent table) will result in an error being thrown, but the application will continue running unless explicitly handled.

 **Important Notes:**

 - By default, **strict mode is enabled**, ensuring that invalid operations result in immediate errors.
-- By default, **stopOnError is disabled**, meaning errors are silently ignored unless explicitly handled.
+- By default, **ignoreErrors is enabled**, meaning errors are silently ignored unless explicitly handled.

-**Example with `stopOnError` set to `true`:**
+**Example with `ignoreErrors` set to `false`:**

 - Use **`try...catch`** blocks to handle errors gracefully.
 - Log errors to help with debugging.